-- Migration management and 'externalisation' of integration.
-In the Netherlands there is the requirement to pass language tests to obtain a temporary residence permit or family reunification papers.
+The first link we want to point to can be seen as a facet of migration management, wherein integration is in a sense 'externalised', like many other migration-related policies.
+Zooming in on the Netherlands, there is the requirement to pass language tests to obtain a temporary residence permit or family reunification papers.
 Here the integration process is expected to start not only prior to arrival, but also prior to knowing whether migration will happen at all.
-The link between migration management and the state's integration expectations (including but not limited to language) are very explicit.
-Migrants' experiences of 'externalised' integration processes, or indeed the effectiveness of such processes if the aim is to achieve successful integration rapidly, are not well documented. - Family reunification requirements for income in a settlement country.
+The link between migration management and the state's integration expectations (including but not limited to language) are hence very explicit.
+Migrants' experiences of 'externalised' integration processes, or indeed the effectiveness of such is not yet very well documented.

+Continuing with links grouped under "access and expulsion", we see one facet of what Scott (2017) has called "monetary filters" applied to migrants before they are allowed to settle, specifically family reunification requirements for income in a settlement country.
 In certain European countries a migrant must prove their income (monthly for one or more years) above a certain threshold in order to secure family reunification (Mascia, 2021).
 Migration management measures - and the intentions of policy-makers that are articulated therein - have tangible implications on the everyday lives of migrants who seek to reunite with their family members.
 Thus, there is a link to the lived realities of integration - if not to 'integration policy' per se.
 Migrants face income requirements, which direct them to particular types of employment that are available to them on a short-term basis, perhaps at the cost of pursuing language training, further education and the crediting of prior education, etc. In the long run, this may hamper integration processes for migrants (Bonjour and Kraler, 2015; Goodman, 2019).
 The flipside is that once family members arrive, there is a migrant with a stable income there to welcome them and introduce them to life in their new country of settlement.
-The integration goals that partly motivate such requirements thus also have their merits, in the event that the policies work as planned and are adequately followed up. - Citizenship as the final 'border post'?
-Citizenship (and naturalisation) policy) can arguably be said to be the intersection of migration management and integration - both in relation to the inclusive and the exclusionary dimensions of citizenship as a membership-regulating mechanism (Bloemraad and Sheares, 2017).
-Citizenship is the final 'border post' and an end-goal of integration processes in some countries, or a signpost along the way in other countries.
-With increasing 'bordering' trends, the border becomes not just the physical border of a fence that needs to be crossed, but it is also a digitised omnipresent border, such as within the United Kingdom's 'hostile environment' practices where house owners who rent out rooms, employers who hire staff and other citizens become the 'border control patrol'.
-The citizenship institution also has the potential to contribute to 'disintegration' - the processes of reversing integration of migrants (Brekke et al., 2021), as much as it has the power to also foster inclusion, membership and the positive outcomes of successful integration.
-As such, the links between migration management and integration in many different ways - in policy and lived experience, as well as in political debate and representation - converge around 'citizenship'.
-This is reflected in the literature to an extent, but as mentioned above, more often than not focuses on a particular sub-set of issues, rather than the bird's eye view.
+The integration goals that partly motivate such requirements thus also have their merits, in the event that the policies work as planned and are adequately followed up.